Alcaro/Arlib/arlib/sandbox/README.txt

 But, again, it's possible: The list can be found in /proc/getpid()/task/ and fetched by the namespace init, and installing a signal handler could cause any recipient thread to terminate itself.
 SIGSYS, for example, we already have a SIGSYS handler.
 Signals can be blocked, but only if it can get past seccomp, which it can't.
-(And exec in multithreaded programs at all is rare - even if a multithreaded program wants to exec something, it usually does fork() first, which only clones one thread.)
+And exec in multithreaded programs at all is rare - even if a multithreaded program wants to exec something, it usually does fork() first, which only clones the calling thread.

 However, it's a lot of effort, and since the sandbox can't specify paths (and it's in a chroot, so no paths exist), it doesn't really accomplish anything.